 They can also lower your chance of having complications.
 Your doctor may prescribe:

-Talk with your doctor or pharmacist about side effects to watch for if you’re put on one of these drugs.
+Talk with your doctor or pharmacist about side effects to watch for if you take one of these drugs.

 If you have severe pain after the rash clears or an infection during your shingles outbreak, your doctor might prescribe:

-Tricyclic antidepressants: There are many of these medications that might help ease the pain that lingers after your skin has healed, such as amitriptyline, desipramine (Norpramin), and nortriptyline (Pamelor).
+Tricyclic antidepressants: These medications might help ease the pain that lingers after your skin has healed, such as amitriptyline, desipramine (Norpramin), and nortriptyline (Pamelor).
 They may also help you with depression, if you have that in addition to shingles.
 Your doctor can tell you what the risks and benefits are.

 Some studies show that various alternative treatments, from acupuncture to supplements, can offer relief.
-The research isn’t complete, but some shows promise.
+The research isn’t complete, but some show promise.
 Check with your doctor before you try any of these:

 TENS (transcutaneous electrical nerve stimulation).
 This therapy uses tiny electrical pulses to relieve pain.
 A TENS unit is about the size of a smartphone and comes with small patches called electrodes.
 You put them over the painful area and turn the unit on and off as your pain comes and goes.

-Supplements: You’ll find a long list of herbs, pills, and oils that claim to relieve shingles.
+Supplements.
+You’ll find a long list of herbs, pills, and oils that claim to relieve shingles.
 Most have no research to back them up, but there are a couple of exceptions.
 Papain, a protein found in papayas, is sold in capsules.
 And manuka and clover honeys can be put directly on your skin.
-Very early studies on both show they may be helpful.
+Very early studies on both show they might be helpful.

 There aren’t home remedies for shingles.
 But there are things you can do to help your skin heal.